Join me!

 Starting Perennials From Seed

 Before you do anything, you have to get the seeds first!
-Ensure you put in the research to your seeds before you buy them and purchase from a good supplier.
-They will provide the most consistent results such as plant size, colour, and other characteristics.
+Ensure you research your seeds before you buy them and purchase from a good supplier.
+They will provide the most consistent results in terms of plant size, colour, and other characteristics.

 Just like with vegetables, herbs, and annual flowers, you can speed up the maturity of the plant by starting the seeds indoors using light, heat, and humidity to mimic springtime/summertime growing conditions.